Creating safer, healthier and less polluted routes to school

 How does it work?

-During the restricted hours (school drop-off and pick-up times), signage will be displayed, and access will be limited.
 The restrictions typically apply Monday to Friday during school term times.
-All vehicles must travel at walking speed during operational times.
+Signage will be displayed and all vehicles must travel at walking speed.

 Which schools have School Streets?

-• The Gates Primary School, Bristle Hall Way, Westhoughton, BL5 3QA
+• The Gates Primary School, BL5 3QA

 To check if your child's school is participating or to express interest in joining the scheme, please email us at highways@bolton.gov.uk.